Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 While most tourists only visit the caves, the limestone hills and crags in the surrounding area offer some of the best rock climbing in Southeast Asia.

-Malaysia’s rock faces are often steep and the cliffs high.
-Most rock faces are almost impossible to scale to the heavy vegetation.
+Malaysia’s rock faces are often steep, and the cliffs are high.

 The dramatic limestone cliffs also make the Batu Caves a wonderful place to rock climb.
 The caves are easily accessible and have moderately challenging routes but offer several exciting passages.